feathersjs/docs/guides/migrating.md

 ## Versioning

 Instead of separate versioning, all modules in the `@feathersjs` namespace have been updated to use the same version number.
 This means that the current release (Crow) will be **Feathers v4** and using this release means all `@feathersjs/` module dependencies show a version of `4.x.x` (`4.0.0-pre.x` for prereleases).
+For historical reasons the first official version will be `4.3.0`.

 The [database adapters](../api/databases/adapters.md) will continue to be individually versioned, since they can be used with most Feathers versions from v2 and up.

 ## Auto upgrade

 The `@feathersjs/cli` comes with a command to automatically upgrade applications generated through `@feathersjs/cli` (v3.x) with most of the changes necessary for v4.
-For beta testing the v4 prerelease run:
+To update the CLI and upgrade your application run:

 ```
-npm i -g @feathersjs/cli@pre -g
+npm i -g @feathersjs/cli -g
 cd myapp
 feathers upgrade
 ```

 This will update the dependencies in `package.json`, update the `src/authentication.js` and `config/default.json` with the new authentication setup.
 The old contents will be kept in `src/authentication.backup.js` and `config/default.backup.json` but can be removed once upgrade is completed.

-Manual steps are necessary for
+__Manual steps are necessary for__

 - The `hashPassword()` hook in `service/users/users.hooks.js` which now requires the password field name (usually `hashPassword('password')`)
 - Configuring oAuth providers - see [oAuth API](../api/authentication/oauth.md)